 UK Prime Minister Boris Johnson announced on Monday that UK schools would re-open on March 8th, 2 months after closing.
-And while we a lot of us claim we miss in-person classes, there are quite a lot of things that are better in online school.
+And while many of us claim we miss in-person classes, there are quite a lot of things that are better in online school.
 Here are some tips to help you out.Krish Shah

 It’s now been almost a year since we first got a taste of what it was like to attend virtual class, so it wouldn’t be a bold assumption to make that we’ve all – no matter how nerdy or how organised – woken up seconds before our class started.
 With in-person classes that is, of course, simply impossible.

 That means the return of the early morning is just around the corner, and after two months without it, you should be scared of its consequences.